Chinese New Year Celebrations in Buenos Aires

 Share on:

-Buenos Aires’ Chinatown is gearing up for a celebration of the Year of the Water Rabbit.
+Buenos Aires Chinatown is gearing up to celebrate the Year of the Snake.

 Chinese New Year is celebrated on the second new moon after the winter solstice (summer solstice here in the Southern Hemisphere!).